victoriadeyemi/readme-generator/starter/README.md

 npm install

 ## Usage
-This application generates a readme file based on the user's response to automated questions.
+This application generates a README file based on the user's response to automated questions.

 ## Contribution
-Clone your own repository, create your branch and submit a pull request.
+To contribute, clone your own repository, create your branch and submit a pull request.

 ## Tests
 npm test